dancornutt/Porsche944/07K_Swap.md

   6.1) Is your CPS (crank position sensor) installed on the rear chain cover?
 I would install it to the cover first.
   6.2) Clean and prep surfaces
   6.3) Apply 1.8-2mm bead of sealant to surface
-  6.4) Put in a few fasterners by hand so it doesn't slide around on you 6.5) Torque to 25 Nm
+  6.4) Put in a few fasteners by hand so it doesn't slide around on you 6.5) Torque to 25 Nm
 7) Install upper chain cover
   7.1) Clean and prep surfaces
   7.2) Apply 1.8-2mm bead of sealant to surface
-  7.3) Put in a few fasterners by hand so it doesn't slide around on you 7.4) Torque to 10 Nm
+  7.3) Put in a few fasteners by hand so it doesn't slide around on you 7.4) Torque to 10 Nm
   * Don't forget the 4 (1 external, 3 internal) bolts that go from top down into the lower timing cover
 <div style="text-align: center;">